zabsalahid/serialport-gsm/README.md

 [![NPM](https://nodei.co/npm/serialport-gsm.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/serialport-gsm/)

 ## Intro
-SerialPort-GSM is a simplified plugin for communicating with gsm modems.
-(Primarily for sms) (Focused in `PDU` mode)
+SerialPort-GSM is a simplified plugin for communicating with gsm modems, primarily for sms.
+(This library is focused in `'PDU'` mode)

 ***
 ## Table of Contents